 Ferry Your Way From Thane To South Mumbai

 To decongest Mumbai roads and bring down the travel time between key areas of the city, the Maharashtra government is planning to start inland water transport that would connect areas across Mumbai Metropolitan Region (MMR).
-While Phase-I of the water transport project will get operational by December, a detailed project report is being prepared to for Phase-II.
+While Phase-I of the water transport project will get operational soon, a detailed project report is being prepared to for Phase-II.

 The project, which will be built at an estimated cost of Rs 661 crore, has received an in-principal approval from the government.
 To be funded by the state government, the project will be implemented jointly by the Thane Municipal Corporation, the Jawaharlal Nehru Port Trust and the Maharashtra Maritime Board.

 In Phase-I, the ferries would ply between Kalyan, Thane and Vasai through the Vasai creek.
 The are 11 planned stoppages in the route, including Vasai, Mira Bhayander, Ghodbunder Village, Nagla Bunder, Kolshet, Kalher, Parsik, Anjur, Dive, Dombivli and Kalyan.

 Over 10 jetties put to operation initially would cover a total distance of 47 nautical miles.